Chapter 1: A Parallel

 Harry turned to Snape, ready to fight him if he had to.
-But Snape slowly released Harry's arm.
-He felt a slight tingle in his hand now that circulation was restored.
-Then he scrambled up on the bed landed next to her in one bounce.
+But Snape slowly released him.
+His hand tingled, pins and needles springing to life.

-She smelled like lilacs and sage, with a sharp, acidic twang that was somehow familiar.
-Her red hair looked warm in the lamplight.
-The same scent of lilacs whispered through the room when she swept her hair over her shoulder.
+She smelled like lilacs and sage, with an acidic twang that was somehow familiar.
+The lilacs whispered through the room when she swept her hair over her shoulder.
 He drank in the scent.

-With trembling fingers, he rested his hand on her pale one.
-It was warm and smooth.
-He wrapped his arms around her tightly and held on, counting the minutes by her heartbeats.
-His breath came in faster and faster gasps, and his face and hands began to tingle.
-He heard her say something and push against him gently, but that only made him cling more fiercely.
+Her hand was warm and smooth, with a little bump on her finger where she held her quill.
+He wrapped his arms around her and held on, trying to stop himself from shaking.
+His breath came faster and faster, his lips going numb.
+He heard her say something and push against him gently, but that only made him cling harder.

 "Get out of my way," Harry growled.

-"I'm not handing over my wand to you."
+"I'm not giving my wand to you."

 "I won't ask twice."

-"Next time," Snape said, "I suggest you hand it over willingly while you still have the choice."
+"Next time," Snape said, "I suggest you hand it over willingly.
+While you still have the choice."
 He slid the second wand into his sleeve.
 "Try to get some sleep."